Derek Ryan (singer)

-Derek Ryan (born 24 August 1983 in Garryhill, County Carlow, Republic of Ireland) is an Irish singer.
+Derek Ryan (born 24 August 1983 in Garryhill, County Carlow, Ireland) is an Irish singer.
 He is a former member of the Irish boy band D-Side (2001–2006).
 He has also established his own production house and label, Ryan Records.

 Beginnings

-From the age of twelve, Derek Ryan had musical aspirations performing regularly at social events with his brother Adrian as the Ryan Brothers.
-Having grown up in Garyhill near Carlow town, Derek was bred into loving Irish traditional music by his family.
+From the age of twelve, Ryan had musical aspirations, performing regularly at social events with his brother Adrian as the Ryan Brothers.
+Having grown up in Garyhill near Carlow town, Ryan was bred into loving Irish traditional music by his family.
 His father is a traditional singer of Irish and of country music.
-Derek took part in fleadh ceoils and became a winner of two all-Ireland titles in both bodhrán and ceili drumming.
+Ryan took part in fleadh ceoils and became a winner of two all-Ireland titles in both bodhrán and ceili drumming.

 In D-Side

-At the age of 17, he joined the boy band D-Side, alongside Shane Creevey, Derek Moran, Damien Bowe and Dane Guiden.
+At the age of 17, Ryan joined the boy band D-Side, alongside Shane Creevey, Derek Moran, Damien Bowe and Dane Guiden.
 D-Side became a trio when Bowe and Guiden both left for personal reasons.
 The debut single "Stronger Together" was a hit in Ireland.
 The band had three other top 10 singles in the UK and Ireland, "Speechless", "Invisible" and "Real World".
 The band was also popular in Japan.
 It disbanded in 2006 after three studio albums, Stronger Together (2004), Gravity (2005) and Unbroken (2006).
 They were nominated for several Meteor Awards, "Real World" went multi-platinum in Ireland, and three became top 10 hits in the UK.
 Live television appearances included Top of the Pops, GMTV and The Late Late Show along with a sell-out theatre tour and number one single in Japan in 2005.